See, I Told You I Was Sick!

 I said, “Yes I know that feeling and my cousin Beverly could have used a case of that for mouthwash if you know what I mean.”
 He said he did and gave me a bottle for her deliverance.

-Handing me the leaflet he proudly proclaims, “look at these pictures!
-We now have a glassed-in section of pews with flat screen monitors installed on the back of each bench so the young ones can access their computer games and social media during the sermon, which is piped into the enclosure by a high powered HD digital audio system.
+He proudly proclaims, handing me the leaflet, “Look at these pictures!
+We now have a glassed-in section of pews with flat-screen monitors installed on the back of each bench so the young can access their computer games and social media during the sermon, which is piped into the enclosure by a high-powered HD digital audio system.

-In order to save parishioners time, confessions can be uploaded via your home computer or smartphone, and communion has an optional wine flight, that, for a nominal fee, comes with a small crystal goblet.”
+To save parishioners time, confessions can be uploaded via your home computer or smartphone, and communion has an optional wine flight that, for a nominal fee, comes with a small crystal goblet.”

-Am I not hearing him right?
+Am I not hearing him, right?
 Preteen kids gaming in the pews, computer confessions, wine tasting?
-How about the singing choirs, the fire, and damnation, the rock hard pews that make your butt sweat and your legs go numb?
+How about the singing choirs, the fire, and damnation, the rock-hard pews that make your butt sweat and your legs numb?
 A church service is supposed to make you miserable, not comfortable.

-Next thing I know, they are wearing t-shirts with “We Aren’t Your Mommas Nuns” on the back.
+Next thing I know, they are wearing t-shirts with “We Aren’t Your Momma’s Nuns” on the back.
 I don’t know what gives with these younger sisters.
-The piercings and spiky hairdos are not what I‘m used too.
+The piercings and spiky hairdos are not what I‘m used to.
 Nuns are supposed to be stoic and mean, not cute and hip.

 Well, I say, ” you’re certainly doing everything you can to increase membership, I may have to come to see you next Sunday.
 I need a good dose of religion and football.”

-I shake the good Fathers hand, bid him adieu and shuffle on to the checkout.
+I shake the good father’s hand, bid him adieu, and shuffle to the checkout.

-On my way out of the store I notice, tucked in by the potting soil and flowers was a table staffed by a young, tanned, rock star haired, frock clad fellow flanked by two bikini-clad girls handing out free cold beer and hot dogs.
+On my way out of the store I notice, tucked in by the potting soil and flowers, a table staffed by a young, tanned, rock star-haired, frock-clad fellow flanked by two bikini-clad girls handing out free cold beer and hot dogs.

 The sign above them read “Rolling Rock Love and Peace Community Church Membership Drive.”
 I was thirsty, so I scooted on over.
 Looks like Father Frank may be in trouble here.